yieldapp/zendesk-support-theme/README.md

 ### Setting up the GitHub integration with your Guide theme
 https://support.zendesk.com/hc/en-us/articles/4408832476698-Setting-up-the-GitHub-integration-with-your-Guide-theme

+#### IMPORTANT!
+To be able to update zendesk theme from Github dont forget to increase theme version in _manifest.json_ file.

 ### Guide of set up thee on local env
 https://support.zendesk.com/hc/en-us/articles/4408822095642